cruseakshay/Notes/JAVA/NotesFromReading/OCP/1_AdvancedClassDesign.md

 But what if we want to implement both an interface and extend a class?
 You can’t with an anonymous inner class, unless the class to extend is java.lang.Object.
 Object is a special class, so it doesn’t count in the rule.

 **Static Nested Classes**
+A static nested class is a static class defined at the member level.
+It can be instantiated without an object of the enclosing class, so it can’t access the instance variables without an explicit object of the enclosing class.